realadvisor/rifm/README.md

 Knowledge about what symbols are **"accepted"**
-_or in other words doesn't change order after formatting_ and cursor position in input after any user action is enough to find final cursor position.
+_or in other words doesn't change order after formatting_ and cursor position in input after any user action is enough to find the final cursor position.

 Other simple idea that mask usually is nothing more than format with replace symbols instead of insert in some edit cases.